Smooth approximations in PL geometry: Introduction, main theorems and corollaries

 In the literature there are many celebrated results concerning the existence of obstructions to approximate homeomorphisms between differentiable manifolds by diffeomorphisms.
 This obstruction theory is a central topic in differential topology, which was mainly developed by names like Milnor, Thom, Munkres and Hirsch in the fifties and sixties \cite{hir1,hir2,mi1,mu1,mu2,mu3,th}.
 We refer the reader also to \cite{DP,HM,IKO,MP,Mu} for some recent developments.
 Additional obstructions where found by Milnor in \cite{mi2} when he constructed two homeomorphic compact polyhedra which are not PL homeomorphic.
 Our results state that there are no obstructions to approximate continuous maps $f:X\to Y$ by differentiable maps $g:X\to Y$ when $Y$ admits a `good' triangulation.
-Of course, one cannot expect that the approximating map $g$ is a diffeomorphism or a PL homeomorphism if the map $f$ that we want to approximate is a homeomorphism.
+Of course, one cannot expect that the approximating map $g$ is a diffeomorphism or a PL homeomorphism if the map $f$ we want to approximate is a homeomorphism.
+In fact, the approximating maps $g$ we construct in this paper are far from being injective (see Remark \ref{rem:constant1}).